soniabrami/toddmotto.github.io/_posts/2015-07-21-no-scope-soup-bind-to-controller-angularjs.md

   .controller('FooDirCtrl', FooDirCtrl);
 {% endhighlight %}

-But now we need to "inherit" scope, so let's create the isolation hash in `scope: {}` to reference a binding passed in:
+Now we need to "inherit" scope, so let's create the isolation hash in `scope: {}` to reference the binding we want:

 {% highlight javascript %}
 function fooDirective() {